wormzz11/P1-YouTube-Data-Collection-Labeling-Pipeline/README.md

 - YouTube Data API (data collection)

 ## How It Works
-The system follows a simple data pipeline:

-1. **Data Collection**
+**Data Collection**
 - Fetches video metadata from the YouTube Data API based on a user-defined query

-2. **Data Processing**
+**Data Processing**
 - Extracts relevant fields (video ID, title, thumbnail) and formats them for storage

-3. **Data Storage**
+**Data Storage**
 - Stores videos in a SQLite database
-   - Prevents duplicate entries using a `(videoId, theme)` uniqueness constraint
+- Prevents duplicate entries using a (videoId, theme) uniqueness constraint

-4. **Data Annotation**
+**Data Annotation**
 - Users assign themes and label videos as relevant or irrelevant through the UI

-5. **Data Export**
+**Data Export**
 - Labeled data can be exported as CSV or XLSX for machine learning workflows
 - Supports assigning themes during data collection without requiring relevance labels

+## Notes & Limitations
+-  YouTube API quota may limit the number of videos you can fetch per day
+- Thumbnails are stored as URLs, not downloaded
+- The system is optimized for supervised dataset creation, not full‑scale crawling

 ## Setup

 1. Clone the repository: